Elvie Thomas: Name

 Thomas's now most well-known designation "Elvie" is a corruption of L.V., used only by Paramount Records.
 Her fellow musicians addressed her simply as "Slack," which is spoken in the introduction of "Pick Poor Robin Clean."
-Later in life, after distancing herself from secular music, her fellow parishioners knew her as "Mama Thomas" or "Sister L.V.
+Later in life, her fellow parishioners knew her as "Mama Thomas" or "Sister L.V.
 Thomas."
 When Thomas was called L.V., the V was accented.

 Life

 Thomas left school after the fifth grade and began playing guitar at the age of 11 (1902).
 She began performing at "country suppers" when she was 17.
 During the 1920s and 1930s, she performed with Texas Alexander, Leon Benton and Leroy Johnson.

 She recorded two songs issued by Paramount Records, "Motherless Child Blues" and "Over to My House", with Geeshie Wiley on second guitar, in March 1930.
 The two also recorded a duet "Pick Poor Robin Clean".
-All of Thomas' and/or Wiley's known recordings were made during these same 1930 sessions for Paramount records, in Wisconsin.
+All of Thomas' and/or Wiley's known recordings were made during these same 1930 sessions for Paramount Records, in Wisconsin.
 Thomas backed Wiley on the three other tracks, playing second guitar on Wiley's "Last Kind Words Blues", "Skinny Leg Blues", and "Eagles on a Half".